-Rob Johnson is a Senior Researcher in the VMWare Research group.
+Rob Johnson is a Senior Staff Researcher in the VMWare Research group.
 He does theoretical work with an impact on the real world.
 He developed BetrFS, a file system that uses recent advances in data structures to improve performance on many operations by over an order of magnitude.
 He invented the quotient filter, a high-performance alternative to the Bloom filter for Big Data applications.
-He is created Squeakr, deBGR, and Mantis, a collection of tools for performing analyses on huge genomic data sets.
+He created Squeakr, deBGR, and Mantis, a collection of tools for performing analyses on huge genomic data sets.
 He founded cache-adaptive analysis, a theoretical framework for designing and analyzing algorithms that dynamically share memory with other processes.
 He broke the High-bandwidth Digital Content Protection (HDCP) crypto-system used in almost all DVD players and TVs.
 He wrote CQual, a static analysis tool that has found dozens of bugs in the Linux kernel and has been used to audit the entire Debian Linux distribution for format-string bugs.

 Before joining VMWare, he was a Research Assistant Professor at Stony Brook University.
 He completed his PhD at UC Berkeley in 2006.